 By investing directly in Africa-based research and clinical trials, the initiative will accelerate the discovery of new treatments tailored to the continent’s unique genetic and environmental contexts.
 It will also promote open data platforms, strengthen regulatory capacity, and support the training of a new generation of local researchers and medical professionals equipped to lead this effort.

-The initiative is also committed to strengthening regional hubs—Centers of Excellence in rare disease and pediatric cancer care—that will serve as beacons of hope, knowledge, and community-centered innovation.
+The initiative is also committed to strengthening regional hubs and Centers of Excellence in rare disease that will serve as beacons of hope, knowledge, and community-centered innovation.
 These hubs will not only advance science, but ensure that African voices, experiences, and leadership remain central to solving global health challenges.

 The RARE IN AFRICA Initiative is a unique opportunity for biopharmaceutical companies, research institutions, and global investors to make a lasting impact.
 By funding groundbreaking research and innovation in Africa, you can help unlock new treatments, improve access to life-saving therapies, and address critical healthcare gaps.
 Africa is a continent of immense potential, with untapped opportunities for research and development.